 Other than recharging them when needed, most golfers forget or are unaware that golf cart batteries require regular maintenance before they begin to fall out of peak condition.
-Also, poorly operating batteries can cause a range of problems to the cart and its electrical systems.
+Also, poorly operating cells can cause a range of problems to the cart and its electrical systems.
 Fortunately, maintaining a golf cart battery is a simple task when you know what to do.

-3. Inspect – Inspect the new battery to ensure that the water level is adequate, and the covers and terminals are tight.
+3. Inspect: Inspect the new battery to ensure that the water level is adequate, and the covers and terminals are tight.

 Charging a Golf Cart Battery

 The specific instructions for charging golf cart batteries vary by the manufacturer of the charger.
 Always follow the instructions provided, but be careful to note the average time it takes to charge a battery of your type.
+Be sure to check the type of batteries in your cart.
+As lead-acid batteries are being phased out, maintenance-free batteries and lithium-ion batteries are becoming increasingly popular.

 If your battery has a specific gravity of at least 1.26, then a catch-up charge is not needed.
-But if the specific gravity is less than 1.26, a catch-up charge should be applied according the following chart:
+But if the specific gravity is less than 1.26, a catch-up charge should be applied according to the following chart:

 - 1.24 to 1.26 – 4 hours